apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 * Deep Dives,
 * and Reference

-then organizes the documents them based on those types.
+then organizes the documents based on those types.
 The desired result is to make it easier for the entire TVM community to find documentation that meet their needs, whether they are new users or experienced users.
 Another goal is to make it easier for the development community to contribute to the TVM